HaroldMth/Advanced-Aternos-24-7-Bot-AAB-/README.md

 - **Dynamic Username:** Connects with a new randomly generated username each time it starts.
 - **Automatic Respawn:** Respawns the bot automatically upon death.
 - **Periodic Reconnection:** Reconnects with a new username every 10 minutes.
-- **Nightly Disconnection:** Disconnects for 25 seconds between 12 AM and 6 AM to simulate downtime.
+- **Nightly Disconnection:** Disconnects for 25 seconds between 12 AM and 6 AM for villagers to sleep.

 ## Installation